 Whether you're looking for a special event to attend or just trying to avoid the crowds that gather for some of the other popular ones, this Annual Event Guide will give you a month-by-month summary of events that happen every year.

 How Long to StayOur list of Los Angeles sights A to Z contains almost 60 items.
 It could take weeks to see them all.
-Take a few fun tours, spend a day at the beach and go on a couple of day trips and it could take well over a month.
+Take a few fun tours, spend a day at the beach and go on a couple of day trips and it could take well more than a month.
 The average visit lasts less than a week.
 You may have even less time than that, so some prioritizing is essential.
 These are the highlights:

 If you have just one day, use this guide to make the most if it.
 You won't believe how much you can visit if you know how to tackle it, starting in Hollywood and ending in Venice Beach in time to watch the sunset.